teixeluis/clustered-heating-controller/README.md

 This provides the current power being consumed by the house in watts, and the power budget still available for the heaters.

+## TODO

+ * Improve the doze mode to consider the size of the state table.